Learn about copyright violations at Vakilsearch. Talk to our IP experts to know the legal action against infringement

 Copyright Infringement and Protection in India

-Copyright protection in India is governed by the Copyright Act, 1957.
-The Act provides protection to original literary, dramatic, musical, and artistic works, as well as cinematographic films and sound recordings.
+Copyright protection in India is governed by the Copyright Act, of 1957.
+The Act protects original literary, dramatic, musical, and artistic works, as well as cinematographic films and sound recordings.
 Copyright protection is automatic and does not require registration, although registration is recommended to establish ownership and to facilitate enforcement.

 Conclusion